Join Shark Stewards and ocean activists in a public display of support for our Ocean MPAs, National Marine Sanctuarys and Marine National Monuments

 It is Sharktober.
 This is the term surfers refer to the months bordering and including October when peak white shark activity and shark attacks occur along the central California coastline.
 The Bay is the center of the Red Triangle.
 This area bounded by Bodega Bay, Big Sur and the Farallon Islands, has nearly half of the [...]

-Through our Aquatic Park Stewards program, Shark Stewards is helping lead the Bay marine debris prevention effort through clean-ups and quantifying marine debris at Aquatic Park, San Francisco.
-Clean ups are every other Saturday at Aquatic Park.
-These clean ups typically take about one hour and are fun team building events giving back to our community.
-Companies and corporate [...]
+The Aquatic Park Stewards program with Shark Stewards is helping lead the Bay marine debris prevention effort through clean-ups and quantifying marine debris at Aquatic Park, San Francisco.
+Clean ups are the second Sunday of each month at Aquatic Park.
+These clean ups typically take about one- two hours and are fun team building events giving back to our [...]

 Shark Stewards is assisting the Department of Fish and Wildlife and the Pelagic Shark Research Foundation investigating the die off of sharks and rays in the San Francisco Bay.
 Since April, hundreds of sharks and rays have been reported washing ashore inside the San Francisco bay, believed to be associated with a number of factors affecting water quality. [...]